 Other protein-packed snacks that get the stamp of approval include hard-boiled eggs and cheese.
 And again—say it with me—read the labels.
 You’ll want to avoid added sugar, sodium, and preservatives.

 Nature’s candy is the healthiest way to get your sugar fix.
-You probably won’t find mangoes or jackfruits at a roadside rest stop, but many gas stations do have a few fresh options—and any whole fruit is better than a bag of Craisins (or a Milky Way bar).
+You probably won’t find mangos or jackfruits at a roadside rest stop, but many gas stations do have a few fresh options—and any whole fruit is better than a bag of Craisins (or a candy bar).
 “Bananas would be good, apples would be good, any fruit that they have on hand would be fine,” Mendez says.